opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/records.md

 ### Records collection

-Given OGC API - Records uses OGC API - Common and OGC API - Features as building blocks, please see the [OGC API - Features](features.md#feature-collection) deep dive for a detailed initial explanation, as well as the [Records collections](#records-collections) description..
+Given OGC API - Records uses OGC API - Common and OGC API - Features as building blocks, please see the [OGC API - Features](features.md#feature-collection) deep dive for a detailed initial explanation, as well as the [Records collections](#records-collections) description.

 ### Records access